General information and guidance about licenses for sex shops, sex cinemas and sexual entertainment venues.

 - must not have been refused the grant or renewal of a licence for the premises in question within the last 12 months unless the refusal has been reversed on appeal.

 Fees will be payable for applications and conditions may be attached.

 Applications must be in writing (including by electronic means) and contain any information the local authority requires, as well as the applicant's name, address and, where the applicant is an individual, their age, plus the address of the premises.

 Applicants must give public notice of their application by publishing an advertisement in a local newspaper.

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.

 Can I make my application online?

-Yes, please see external links at the bottom of this page.
+Yes, please see external links at the on this page.